 Five years have passed since Steve Jobs stood on a stage in Mountain View and said, "One last thing...", and those five years have been fast and furious.
 Over half a million apps have now been uploaded to Apple's App Store, not to mention the huge numbers of Android apps and Windows Phone apps that have been made available.
 But design-wise few of them can truly be considered beautiful, even the best iPhone apps.

 The last year, however, has seen some mobile applications pop up with amazing-looking user interfaces that offer fantastic user experience.
 To encourage this trend, some friends and I have created a community, Meerli (opens in new tab), to enable exceptional mobile designers to connect and share their work.
-Here are 20 designs we've found that we think can inspire you and bring mobile design into a new era.
+Here's a collection of designs we've found that we think can inspire you and bring mobile design into a new era.

 Istid by Danish designer Karsten Moskjaer Kofod (opens in new tab) tells you where the nearest ice cream shop is and lets you rate it.
 And it's beautifully realised: just how gorgeous is this online form?

 This stunning-looking travel guide to Russian's capital for your iPhone was created by Muscovite designer Arill (opens in new tab).
 Like any good travel app, it's attractive, enticing, and easy to use.

 When a major international design agency produces an in-house app, expect something special.
 Wieden + Kennedy made this app for their own employees and it really is stylish; shame it's not available to the wider public.
 The app was designed by Leigh Hibell (opens in new tab).

 HQ 2.0 is a soon-to-be released project/task management app that's beautifully made.
 It's the handiwork of Assembly Co (opens in new tab), a three-fella design collective from Vancouver; we love the mix of the dark background with monochromatic colours.